 Skip to main content

-Ergonomic mice!
+Ergonomic wireless mice!
 They look funny, but allegedly they help your hand and wrist not hurt so much.
-I haven't used a standard mouse regularly since about 2021.
+I use this wireless mouse for my laptop since about 2021.
 They don't come in a nice variety of colors and patterns like tiny Logitech mice, but they also don't break when I drop them.

 My previous ergonomic mouse was a random shape with the company name Jelly Roll slapped on it.
 Now, the company name it bears is iClever, giving more credence to the theory of the glorified dropshipping warehouse that is Amazon.